EventStore/documentation/docs/clients/grpc/README.md

 ## Connection details

-This page can help you to generate the connection string for a single-node or cluster deployment of EventStoreDB.
+The form below can help you to generate the connection string for a single-node or cluster deployment of EventStoreDB.
 You can use one of the following methods:

 - Use the [Event Store Cloud](https://eventstore.com/cloud) cluster ID.
 - Use the address of any node of a self-hosted cluster or single-node deployment.
 You need to have access to the node for the discovery feature to work.